Plotting

 • phase_y (tfs.TfsDataFrame) -- A TfsDataFrame of the segment-by-segment phase result for the vertical plane in the given segment.

-• model (tfs.TfsDataFrame) -- A TfsDataFrame of the model used in the analysis, optional.
-If given, then the IP location in the segment will be highlighted by a vertical grey line.
+• model (tfs.TfsDataFrame, optional) -- A TfsDataFrame of the model used in the analysis.
+If given, the IP location in the segment will be highlighted by a vertical grey line.

 • **kwargs -- Keyword arguments will be transmitted to the figure creation call to subplots.
 If bbox_to_anchor is found, it will be used to position the legend across the whole figure space.